Blog

 Peewee

-A database ORM used to manage the original and translated texts in a SQLite database.
+A database ORM used to manage the original and translated texts in a relational database.

 Published: 12 Aug 2025